sonic-net/sonic-mgmt/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3933/badge)](https://bestpractices.coreinfrastructure.org/projects/3933)

 # Docker Container Setup
 Use the `setup-container.sh` script to automatically create and configure your sonic-mgmt Docker container.
-This script should be run directly from the root of the sonic-mgmt repo.
-You should also run this script as the user that will be using the created container.
+You should run this script as the user that will be using the created container.

 ```
 Usage ./setup-container.sh [options]